 - Screening mammograms

 - Behavioral health

 - Influenza and pneumococcal vaccinations

 - All preventive services (for example, routine physical examinations, prostate screening and preventive women's health services, such as Pap tests)

-- Case Management
+- Disease Management Centralized Care Unit services

 Empire Medicare Advantage HMO members must obtain all routine services within the Empire provider network, unless urgent, emergent, out-of-area renal dialysis or when prior approval has been provided by the plan.
 Empire Medicare Advantage HMO-POS members have limited out of network coverage for routine services.
 All services not covered under the Point of Service (POS) benefit must be obtained within the Empire provider network, unless urgent, emergent, out-of-area renal dialysis or when prior approval has been provided by the plan.